Jan 2021 – Dec 2021

 Product Designer, UI Designer & Brand Designer

-Qliro is an E-commerce business that expanded to consumer finance, supplying customers in all of the Nordics.
-They have launched a range of commercially successful products, including a pay-after-delivery product, an e-commerce checkout, D2C saving and loan products, apps, a self-service website, and merchant-facing interfaces.
+As an E-commerce business that expanded into consumer finance, Qliro provides services to customers throughout the Nordics.
+They have successfully launched a variety of products, such as pay-after-delivery, e-commerce checkout, direct-to-consumer savings and loan products, as well as apps, self-service website, and interfaces for merchants.

-When I was part of the design team I helped with Product/UI Design for both their App & Web, Loan-flows, and Biometric identification.
-I also helped out with marketing material, branding, and especially a huge re-branding together with Bold Scandinavia.
-Here are some of my work during my time at Qliro.
+During my tenure as part of the design team, I contributed to the Product/UI Design for both their App & Web, Loan-flows, and Biometric identification.
+Additionally, I assisted with marketing material, branding, and played a significant role in a major re-branding effort with Bold Scandinavia.
+Below are some examples of my work while at Qliro.

 Together with a UX-Writer, we had to re-design a new login flow for Face ID.
 There was also room for us to implement some new designs, and allow our users to choose what login they would prefer, Bank ID or Face ID.
 We added new text about what Face ID is, and how it would work with Qliro, and we also designed a new flow for our setting which allowed users to decide for how long they would like to stay logged in with Face ID before they had to renew it.
 This is our result.